sam-k0/BalatroUnsteamed/README.md

 # BalatroUnsteamed
 [![MSBuild](https://github.com/sam-k0/BalatroUnsteamed/actions/workflows/msbuild.yml/badge.svg)](https://github.com/sam-k0/BalatroUnsteamed/actions/workflows/msbuild.yml)

-*If you think think this tool is helpful, please leave a ⭐️*
+*If you think this tool is helpful, please leave a ⭐️*

 Enables you to play Balatro without Steam running- This does not allow for pirating the game.